 Hodgkin and his business and life partner Shriver Tran first signed the lease for the space in October 2018.
 They spent the next year-and-change building out the space and complying with DOB hurdle after hurdle until they were set to open a year ago.
 What ensued is a tale of hard luck and adaptation amid a pandemic.

-It’s a lot for two people to successfully conceptualize and carry out, but Hodgkins made it clear that his and Tran’s combined backgrounds cover most of those bases.
+It’s a lot for two people to successfully conceptualize and carry out, but Hodgkin and Tran’s combined backgrounds cover most of those bases.

 All that’s left to account for, then, is the baked goods program, whose initial conceptualization and execution involved a third key player: Matthew Tilden.

 “We knew him from my days at Stumptown,” Hodgkins said.
-“He had a cafe-slash-bakery called Scratchbread, and I supplied him coffee as a Stumptown rep. And, before Shriver and I met, she lived right around the corner from Scratchbread and was a big fan.
+“He had a cafe/bakery called Scratchbread, and I supplied him coffee as a Stumptown rep. And before Shriver and I met, she lived right around the corner from Scratchbread and was a big fan.
 So when we thought about who could do a great bakery program, we thought of him.”

 Scratchbread, for those unfamiliar, was a Bed-Stuy bakery that enjoyed a fervent following.
 Even though it closed several years ago, the aura surrounding the spot and its owner is positively messianic.
 (A second coming, in fact, is scheduled for some time this year.)

 One of Tilden’s queue-spawning signatures was a pecan sticky bun, as swooningly decadent as it sounds.
-Fashioned in a similar spirit of excess for High Low Beverage Company are various creative, continent-leaping confectionaries, such as the (take a deep breath) pandan cashew cream coconut donut or the sour cherry lime leaf jelly donut.
+Fashioned in a similar spirit of excess for High Low Beverage Company are various creative, continent-leaping confectionaries, such as the (take a deep breath) “pandan cashew cream coconut donut” or the “sour cherry lime leaf jelly donut.”
 The former, while it might sound to some like painting with too many colors, is a delight.
-The hole-less donut looks more like two muffins stacked upon one another; the smaller piggybacker is dusted with golden coconut shavings and topped with an elegantly piped flourish of the titular cream, which comes in a surprising shade of green and fills the entire donut.
-Add a macchiato, wanded with Gene Kelly-like grace by Hodgkins himself, and my post-breakfast/pre-lunch stop gap was complete.
+The hole-less donut looks more like two muffins stacked upon one another; the smaller piggy-backer is dusted with golden coconut shavings and topped with an elegantly piped flourish of the titular cream, which comes in a surprising shade of green and fills the entire donut.
+Add a macchiato, gracefully wanded by Hodgkins himself, and my post-breakfast/pre-lunch stop gap was complete.

-Tilden also had a hand in the menu’s savory portion during High Low’s R&D phase; his long kitchen experience combined with Tran’s intimate knowledge of Vietnamese traditions to create a small bill of fare featuring sambal beef jerky, pork and root vegetable egg rolls (cha gio), a papaya salad with plum vinaigrette, and two banh mi, one vegan and the other not, packed with speck, pork belly and smoked chicken liver pate, and smeared with duck aioli.
-Both feature the mix of fresh and pickled vegetables (cucumber, cilantro, jalapeno) that are essential to any crusty-breaded Vietnamese sandwich worth its salt.
+Tilden also had a hand in the menu’s savory portion during High Low’s R&D phase; his long kitchen experience combined with Tran’s intimate knowledge of Vietnamese traditions to spawn a small bill of fare featuring sambal beef jerky, pork and root vegetable egg rolls (cha gio), a papaya salad with plum vinaigrette, and two banh mi, one vegan and the other packed with speck, pork belly and smoked chicken liver pate, and smeared with duck fat aioli.
+Both feature the mix of fresh and pickled vegetables (cucumber, cilantro, jalapeño) that are essential to any crusty-breaded Vietnamese sandwich worth its salt.

 While High Low’s savory menu is always available, Tilden’s baked confections are currently limited to weekends.
 That will change, though, once climatic and epidemiological conditions improve.